cmulliss/GraphQL-hackernoon-clone/README.md

 # React

-- declarative, looks after DOM
+- **declarative**, looks after DOM
 - the declarative paradigm is called that because we declare that this is the state or data.
 All the different states accounted for in one big object.
 - the Name react, reacts to the state.
 - lego blocks, reusable components.
 - use react developer tools
 - undirectional data flow: virtual DOM, data trickles down to DOM.
-- Angular, everything built in, very opinionated
+- Angular, everything built in, very **opinionated**
 - React, use other libs, mix and max, ui library

+- Babel and webpack, compatibility with js in older browsers.
+  -By default, Create React App includes a performance relayer that allows you to measure and analyze the performance of your application using different metrics.

+### reportWebVitals

+To measure any of the supported metrics, you only need to pass a function into the reportWebVitals function in index.js:

+reportWebVitals(console.log);

+## The job of a good React dev

+- decide on components
+- decide the state and where it lives
+- decide what changes when state changes

+## Notes

+- Environment setup for Mac, video 14, indispensible!

 ## HOW TO GRAPHQL